Max Burgess: Newcastle Jets

 On 28 March 2015 Newcastle Jets announced that they had signed Burgess as an injury replacement player for the remainder of the 2014–15 A-League season.
 Burgess made his Jet's inauguration in the Round 23 clash against Adelaide United, coming off the bench as a substitute for fellow youngster Mitch Cooper.
 He continued his spree of appearances, and was issued a yellow card in the 4–3 loss to Sydney FC.
 His A-League season culminated against the Brisbane Roar in the final round of the season, again coming on for the aforementioned Cooper in the 52nd minute.
 The game ended 2–1 to the Roar.

 Return to Sydney

 On 3 August 2015, Burgess returned to Sydney FC as part of the FFA Cup squad and the Youth Team.

 C.F.
 União

 Burgess joined Portuguese LigaPro side União in June 2017 on a three-year deal.

 Wellington Phoenix

 In October 2018, Burgess joined Wellington Phoenix on a one-year contract from Sydney Olympic.

 Western United

 On 16 May 2019, it was announced that Burgess would be departing from the Phoenix.
 He later signed for Western United on a two-year contract.
 Burgess scored his first hat-trick in the A-League on 1 March 2020 against Central Coast Mariners.

 Second Return to Sydney FC

 It was announced in late May 2021, that Burgess would sign a third time for Sydney FC in controversial manner, after walking way from Western United with a season left to run on his contract.

+Burgess spent 4 seasons at Sydney FC, before departing at the end of the 2024-25 season.

+Return to Newcastle Jets

+Burgess re-joined Newcastle Jets ahead of the 2025-26 season.